-Doug Peterson is currently the past-president of the Educational Computing Organization of Ontario, an organization where he served as President in 2017/18 and the Bring IT, Together Conference Co-Chair in 2013 and 2014.
+Doug Peterson is a former president of the Educational Computing Organization of Ontario, an organization where he served as President in 2017/18 and the Bring IT, Together Conference Co-Chair in 2013 and 2014.
 He has served numerous times on the conference committee and has been a frequent presenter.

 In his educational past, he has been a sessional instructor at the Faculty of Education at the University of Windsor, teaching the Computer Science teachable course.
 He has taught Data Processing, Computer Science, Accounting, General Business Studies, and Mathematics at the secondary school level and was the Director of Business Education at Sandwich Secondary School in Lasalle, Ontario.
 He also was a Computers in Education Program Consultant with the Greater Essex County District School Board and before that, the Essex County Board of Education.
 The job entailed doing workshops for just about anything in the K-12 curriculum.
 In the middle of all this, he managed the Information Technology Department for the Greater Essex County District School Board for a time.
 For a number of years, he was a member of the Ontario Software Acquisition Program Advisory Committee (OSAPAC).

 Doug also has a passion for supporting Ontario educators and regularly highlights Active Ontario Educators on Friday mornings and their blogging efforts with a Wednesday show on voicEd Radio and a Friday “This Week in Ontario Edublogs” post at https://dougpete.wordpress.com.